Gravitational time dilation, free fall, and matter waves: Introduction

 \section{Introduction}

 Bodies fall because matter waves refract due to the gravitational time dilation --- this is the new interpretation we present here.
-That the free fall is caused by the gravitational time dilation has been demonstrated, in a more complicated way, in a beautiful paper by Roy Gould.\cite{gould:2016aa} He points out that although general relativity predicts distortions of both time and space near massive bodies, ordinary objects travel primarily through time and their motion is mainly influenced by the time dilation.
-In a region of a smaller gravitational potential, time flows slower.
+That the free fall is caused by the gravitational time dilation has been demonstrated, in a more complicated way, in a beautiful paper by Roy Gould.\cite{gould:2016aa} He points out that although Einstein's model of gravity predicts distortions of both time and space near massive bodies, ordinary objects travel primarily through time and their motion is mainly influenced by time dilation.
+In a region of lower gravitational potential, time flows more slowly.

 Before continuing, we should make this statement more precise.
 An observer far away from massive bodies assigns positions and times to all events.
 From the point of view of this observer, a clock placed near a massive body runs slow, and this effect is more pronounced for clocks in a smaller (more negative) gravitational potential.